commercetools/commercetools-payone-integration/README.md

 https://pmi.pay1.de/

- * create a Payment Portal of type "Shop" for the site you are planning (please also maintain separate portal for automated testing, demo systmes etc.)
+ * create a Payment Portal of type "Shop" for the site you are planning (please also maintain separate portal for automated testing, demo systems etc.)
  * set the hashing algorithm to sha2-384  ("advanced" tab in the portal config)
  * put the notification listener URL of where you will deploy the microservice into "Transaction Status URL" in the "advanced" tab of the portal